-3 Able to engage the right type of children and young people
+3 Aiming to reach the right type of children and young people

 We're trying to assess if the type of children and young people you're planning to work with are in most need of support.
-In this grant round that will include children and young people who are primarily aged 10-18 and who have been or are at high-risk of being affected by violence, offending and/or exploitation, to prevent recurrence and reduce long-term harm.
 Please refer to the characteristics specified in the 'Who we're looking to support' section.

-We're also trying to assess if you've got experience of reaching the type of children you're hoping to work with and if you've plausible and realistic methods for engaging them in your project.
+We're also trying to assess if you've got experience of reaching the type of children you're hoping to work with and if you've got plausible and realistic methods for engaging them in your project.